 Causal inference to isolate cause-and-effect from other biasing factors

-At increasing velocity, volume and variety, we are generating, recording, and storing unprecedented amounts of data.
-Big Data present exciting opportunities to better understand risk factors, to build improved predictors, and to examine the causal relationships between variables.
-Still, there are many sources of association between variables, including direct effects, indirect effects, measured confounding, unmeasured confounding, and selection bias.
+Data from observational studies and randomized trials present exciting opportunities to better understand risk factors, to build improved predictors, and to examine the causal relationships between variables.
+Still, there are many sources of association, including direct effects, indirect effects, measured confounding, unmeasured confounding, missing data, and selection bias.
 Methods to delineate causation from correlation are perhaps more pressing now than ever.

 Super & Targeted Learning for Superior Prediction & Effect Estimation